Vmonne/likoam/README.md

 | Authentication | Internal agent code system |
 | Deployment | Google Apps Script Web App |

-**No server required.
-No installation.
-No maintenance costs.**

----

-### 🚀 Getting Started

-#### Prerequisites
-- A Google account
-- Access to Google Sheets and Google Drive
-- Basic knowledge of Google Apps Script deployment

-#### Deployment Steps

-1. **Create the Google Sheet**
-   - Create a new Google Sheet with the following tabs:
-     - `Sheet1` (main documents sheet)
-     - `Agents`
-     - `SERVICES`
-     - `Référence DUA`
-     - `BORDEREAUX`

-2. **Set up Apps Script**
-   - Open your Google Sheet → Extensions → Apps Script
-   - Create a new file `Code.gs` and paste the backend code
-   - Create a new file `Index.html` and paste the frontend code

-3. **Configure the manifest**
-   - Enable the `appsscript.json` manifest file in Project Settings
-   - Add the required OAuth scopes

-4. **Deploy as Web App**
-   - Click Deploy → New Deployment
-   - Type: Web App
-   - Execute as: Me
-   - Who has access: Anyone
-   - Copy the deployment URL

-5. **Create your first Admin agent**
-   - Open your `Agents` sheet
-   - Add a row with: Name, AgentCode, Actif, Service, Email, Admin

-6. **Access the application**
-   - Open the deployment URL
-   - Enter your agent code
-   - Click SE CONNECTER

----

 ### 📁 Repository Structure